mike-lischke/antlr4-graps/README.md

 ## Platform support

-The module comes with all needed source files (no external binaries needed) and builds the native antlr4-graps.node binary on installation (via node-gyp rebuild) an all platforms.
+The module comes with all needed files (no external binaries needed).
+There are 2 flavours of the module you can use, each contained in an own branch.
+The master branch contains all source code and will build the native antlr4-graps.node binary on installation (via node-gyp rebuild) on all platforms.
+The second variant (in the graps-bin branch) does not have the cpp source files, but instead comes with precompiled binaries.
+This way no compilation is needed on the target machines (and hence there's no need for XCode or Visual Studio).

+However, in any case, you need the VC++ runtime installed.
+Either from your Visual Studio installation (if you have one) or by [downloading it from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
+The prebuilt binary was compiled with VS 2015 and uses the 64bit arch.
+Consider that when downloading the VC++ runtime.

 ## Usage